Stock Number: 14031

 Stock Number: 11554

-"Table" fern or small hanging basket...considered to be a quick, reliable, wonderfully improved cross between 'Compacta' and 'Teddy Jr.'--but then, we believe any line for a while.
-This fern really fits its name, "Sassy," appearing fresh and pert with multiple re-divided pinnae, yet these highly ruffled fronds are mode...
+"Table" fern or small hanging basket...considered to be a quick, reliable, wonderfully improved selection between 'Compacta' and 'Teddy Jr.'--but then, we believe any line for a while.
+This fern really fits its name, "Sassy," appearing fresh and pert with multiple re-divided pinnae, yet these highly ruffled fronds are ...

 Stock Number: 11586